 - All watch components are put through a multi step cleaning process to remove all oils, corrosion, metal, dust and other contaminants.

-- All watches receive a genuine Rolex mainspring to insure proper operation of the watch.
+- All watches receive a new mainspring to insure proper operation of the watch.

 - The movement is now assembled.
 Seven synthetic Moebius oils are used during this process.
 Beckertime follows the oiling recommendations provided by Rolex.